Ida Emilie and Wilna J. Cornwell Letters, 1943-1945: Finding Aid

-Wilna J. Cornwell
+Biography of Wilna J. Cornwell

 The daughter of Mr. and Mrs. J.R.
 Cornwell of Alhambra, California, Wilna J. Cornwell enlisted in the WAVES in September 1943.
 Upon enlisting she was sent, along with her sister, Ida Emilie Cornwell, to the U.S. Naval Training School, located on the Bronx, New York campus of Hunter College.
 By late October, Wilna J. received her first promotion to Second Class as part of a work company.

 In November 1943, Wilna J. was sent to Aerographers School Training Unit at Naval Air Station, Lakehurst, New Jersey, where she trained to be an aerographer's mate.
 Upon completion of her training there, Wilna J. transferred to the Naval Air Station, San Pedro, California on Terminal Island.

 Following signing up for overseas duty in November 1944, Wilna J. was transferred to Hawaii ca. March 1945 and presumably was discharged around the same time as her sister, Ida Emilie.

 Description of Contents